OleBialas/psychopy_workshop/day1/I_configuring_an_experiment.md

 ### Key Exercises
 1. Write a script that defines a list, prints out it's length and assigns a new value to the last element.
 Replace the list with a tuple - how can you modify the script so that it will not throw an error

+TODO: make it less vague, give feedback --> it should be clear when the exercise is done and they can move on

 2. Discuss which type of collection you would use to store your experimental parameters
+3. Make a collection for my three subjects: Nick, Ole, and Atle, and another Nick
+4.

 ## 5. Writing and Reading the Configuration
+TODO: This is a critical component, move it to an earlier point here or in the next notebook
 ```python
 import json
 ```